Kovu349/Kovu349/README.md

 I'm a software developer passionate about building technology that solves real-world problems.

 Currently:
-- 🎓 Incoming Senior at Harmony School of Innovation
+- 🎓 Incoming high school senior
 - 💻 Building mobile applications with React Native and Expo
 - 🚀 Founder & Developer of QuietHaven and VendorBoost
 - 🌎 Interested in software engineering, entrepreneurship, and open source